iamdanielv/ollama_scripts/README.md

   * Check Docker logs for errors: `docker logs open-webui` (or the specific container ID).
   * Ensure Docker has sufficient resources (CPU, memory).
 * **OpenWebUI Can't Access Ollama Models:**
-  * Verify the Ollama URL in OpenWebUI settings is correct.
-Inside the Docker container, `localhost` may not work.
-Try using `http://host.docker.internal:11434` instead.
+  * This usually means the Ollama service on your host machine is not accessible from inside the Docker container.
+  * **Solution:** Run the `./installollama.sh` script.
+It will prompt you to configure Ollama to listen on all network interfaces, which resolves this issue.
-  * Ensure your firewall is not blocking the port used by Ollama (default `11434`).
+  * **Verification:** The `docker-compose.yaml` is pre-configured to connect to Ollama at `http://host.docker.internal:11434`.
+Ensure your firewall is not blocking traffic on port `11434` (or your custom `OLLAMA_PORT`).

 ---